samsquire/ideas2/README.md

 # 81. Structured Logging Based Development

 Write an end-to-end flow of programmatically readable log lines that should happen at each step of a process.
 The log lines act as an interface to implement against.
 Can assign which machines carries out which log line.
 Infer communication between log entries by jumps between machines.
-Log lines with the same causality ID cause eachother.
-Pass contextual information automatically.
+Pass contextual information automatically to the next service.

 See https://github.com/samsquire/structured-logging-2-system